 Recent world events and concern over ‘fake news’ and ‘post-factualism’ have highlighted the difficulties encountered when trying to find trustworthy sources of information.
 The ability to judge the reliability of different sources of information is a skill that can be learned.
 As well as impacting the political sphere, difficulties in accessing and judging information can have profound effects on individual lives.
 When some people do not have the same access to information as others, inequalities are born.

-The AccessLab project aims to improve access to and the judgement of information, through direct citizen-scientist pairings. scientific research impacts on many important aspects of people’s lives.
+The AccessLab project improves access to and the judgement of information, through direct citizen-scientist pairings.
+Scientific research impacts on many important aspects of people’s lives.
 Farmers need to know how to encourage biodiversity and how to protect their livestock from disease – shoppers want to know whether the latest 'superfood' really does provide health benefits – house owners might like to know if their home will be under water in ten years due to climate change – and those who get ill will be more likely to seek the right treatment given access to reliable information.

 Finding information and then critically asking 'why do you believe this information?' is one of the most fundamental skills required of all scientific researchers.
 However, there are few opportunities for junior scientific researchers to come into working contact with those who want to understand and use their research, and this has direct consequences for how accessible scientists make their work.

-The AccessLab project was launched with funding from Feast Cornwall (the feast programme is funded by arts council england in partnership with cornwall council) and the British Science Association. the 2018 workshop series is funded by the Natural Environment Research Council.
+The AccessLab project was launched with funding from FEAST Cornwall (the FEAST programme is funded by Arts Council England in partnership with Cornwall Council) and the British Science Association funded the second workshop in 2017.
+The 2018 workshop series was funded by the Natural Environment Research Council.